 Seatbelts or safety belts are belt assemblies that consist of a belt and coupling to hold the occupants of a vehicle from moving or being ejected from the equipment in the event of an impact.
 They are typically nylon belts with a width sufficient to secure an occupant without seriously injuring them.
-There are different kinds of seatbelts some are secured at only two points around ones waist typically called a lap belt.
-Others have 3 connection points and in addition to a belt around the waist include a belt that goes over ones shoulder like a sash.
-Belts with 4 or more connection points also exist and may be found in things like child safety seats and also in race cars or other more inherently dangerous vehicles.
+Some seat belts, called lap belts, are secured at only two points around one’s waist.
+Other seatbelts have three connection points and in addition to a belt around the waist include a belt that goes over ones shoulder like a sash.
+Belts with four or more connection points also exist and may be found in child safety seats, race cars and other more inherently dangerous vehicles.

 Lap seat belts became mandatory in 1965 in all vehicles sold in the United States.
 They were one of the first pieces of safety equipment mandated by laws on vehicles sold in the United States.
 Now, the three connection point variety is mandatory along with other safety devices like air bags.
 The use of seatbelts in automobiles by motorists is also governed by law in most US states.

 Seatbelts have a longer history of use in aircraft than in automobiles.
 In World War 1, some planes were given seat belts so the pilot wouldn’t fall out of the cockpit if he flipped his plane upside down.
 Seatbelts were mandated in commercial aircraft for crew and passengers by the US FAA long before they were mandated for cars.